Pennsylvania School for the Deaf: History

 Since 1984, the Pennsylvania School for the Deaf has been located in the Germantown section of Philadelphia, occupying several buildings of the Old Germantown Academy site at 100 West School House Lane.
 Spring Garden College bought the Mt.
 Airy campus in 1985 and then closed in the early 1990s.
 The institution presently serves students aged 3 to 18 in preschool through high school classes.
+In addition, post-secondary services are available to students until the age of 22.
 As one of four private state-chartered schools, along with the Western Pennsylvania School for the Deaf, which recently took over the Scranton School for Deaf and Hard-of-Hearing Children (formerly known as Scranton State School for the Deaf), the Pennsylvania School is reimbursed for most of its operating expenses by the Commonwealth of Pennsylvania, and eligible youngsters attend tuition-free.
 The school also depends on charitable contributions.
 A resource and service center for deaf and hard of hearing adults called the Center for Community and Professional Services also operates on the school's campus.

-Under the title Pennsylvania Institute for the Deaf and Dumb, the former campus at 7500 Germantown Avenue was added to the National Register of Historic Places (NRHP) on May 9, 1985.
+Under the title Pennsylvania Institution for the Deaf and Dumb, the former campus at 7500 Germantown Avenue was added to the National Register of Historic Places (NRHP) on May 9, 1985.
 The 1826 Broad Street building is a contributing building in the Broad Street Historic District added to the NRHP in 1984.
 The current buildings are part of the Old Germantown Academy, added to the NRHP in 1972.

 Notable students

-Artist Albert Newsam attended the school, starting in 1820.
+Artists Albert Newsam and John Carlin attended the school, starting in 1820.